AnyLog-co/documentation/deployments/Kubernetes/database_configuration.md

 an actual IP address for connecting between AnyLog and a physical database.
 Instead, they should connect via the relative [Kubernetes Service Name](https://kubernetes.io/docs/concepts/services-networking/service/).

-By default, the PostgreSQL service name is `postgres-svs` and the MongoDB service name is `mongo-svs`.
+By default, the PostgresSQL service name is `postgres-svs` and the MongoDB service name is `mongo-svs`.

 When deploying an AnyLog node with the [deployment scripts](https://github.com/AnyLog-co/deployments) that is Kubernetes based, the default Database Address is already pre-configured to use the service name, as opposed to the usual "default"